-- Home --

 E001

-Read a bit more about riding crops:
+A bit more about riding crops:

-An equestrian crop is essentially a stick with a bit of leather at the end to keep the rider from accidentally poking the mount with the sharp end.
+An equestrian Crop is essentially a stick with a bit of leather at the end to keep the rider from accidentally poking the mount with the sharp end.
 Its purpose is to signal the horse where to put its feet.This is because well-schooled saddle horses are large, powerful and sensitive animals which do not respond all that well to being struck.
-Sometimes they “bolt,” sometimes they ignore the crop until they’re hit hard enough to make them rear, buck, or run away.
+Sometimes they “bolt,” sometimes they ignore the Crop until they’re hit hard enough to make them rear, buck ... or run away.
 After there have been enough whackings with the signal stick, a steed may become sulky or rebellious and need the attention of a “horse whisperer” to repair its training.